Part V. Certification Criteria

 Historical Notes

-B. The course, program, curriculum and instruction must be of quality, content and length to adequately achieve the stated objective.
+A. The course, program, curriculum, and instruction must be of quality, content, and length to adequately achieve the stated objective.

-C. Faculty, if teaching technical courses for career-technical programs not leading to a degree and not offered as degree credit, must either (i) hold an associate degree from an accredited college or university in the discipline being taught or (ii) possess a minimum of two years of technical/occupational experience in the area of teaching responsibility or a related area.
-The instructor must hold the appropriate certificate or license in the field, if certification or licensure is required to work in the field.
+B. Faculty, if teaching technical courses for non-college degree programs not leading to a degree and not offered as degree credit, must either (i) hold an associate degree from an accredited college or university in the discipline being taught or (ii) possess a minimum of two years of technical or occupational experience in the area of teaching responsibility or a related area.
+The instructor must hold the appropriate certificate or license in the field if certification or licensure is required to work in the field.

-D. In addition to the instructor qualifications in subsection C of this section, the career-technical school must certify that:
+C. In addition to the instructor qualifications in subsection B of this section, the non-college degree school must certify that:

-1. Courses of study conform to state, federal, trade, or manufacturing standards of training for the occupational fields in which such standards have been established or conform to recognized training practices in those fields.
+1. Courses of study conform to standards of training for the occupational fields in which such standards have been established or conform to recognized training practices in those fields.

 2. A plan is in place that ensures interaction between student and faculty, and among students.

-E. Administrators must demonstrate their qualifications for their particular responsibilities through educational background, relevant work experience, or record of accomplishments in previous educational work settings.
+D. Administrators must demonstrate qualifications for the administrator's particular responsibilities through educational background and relevant work experience.
 Owners and administrators must be of good reputation and character.
 A person is considered of good reputation and character if:

 1. The person has no felony convictions related to the operation of a school;